 The finale of the television series about Dr. David Banner, a scientist who transforms into a mighty, larger-than-life creature called the Hulk when he gets angry.
 Desperately attempting to...
 See full summary »

-David 'Belson' drifts into New York City and goes on a subway.
-And with him is a woman and two guys.
-When the two guys attack the woman, David tries to help but is beaten and turns into The Hulk and saves the woman.
-When he turns back, he finds himself arrested and the woman accuses David of being her attacker.
-David is approached by Attorney Matt Murdock who wants to represent.
+David "Belson" drifts into New York City, and goes on a subway.
+With him is a woman and two guys.
+When the two guys attack the woman, David tries to help, but is beaten and turns into the Hulk and saves the woman.
+When he turns back, he finds himself arrested, and the woman accuses David of being her attacker.
+David is approached by Attorney Matt Murdock, who wants to represent him.
 When he tells Murdock that he can't pay him, Murdock tells him that he is hoping that David can help him incriminate Wilson Fisk, a powerful criminal.
-David doesn't want any part of it but Murdock convinces him to trust him.
-Murdock goes to see the woman but can't get her to change her story.
-Later in her room someone tries to kill her but she is saved by Daredevil, a crime fighter.
-Murdock tells David that he has to go trial but David says he can't but Murdock says they have no choice.
-Later while David is in his cell he turns into the Hulk and escapes.
-David tries to leave town but Daredevil finds him and ...
+David doesn't want any part of it, but Murdock convinces him to trust him.
+Murdock goes to see the woman, but can't get her to change her story.
+Later in her room, someone tries to kill her, but she is saved by Daredevil, a crime fighter.
+Murdock tells David that he has to go trial, but David says he can't, but Murdock says they have no choice.
+Later, while David is in his cell, he turns into the Hulk and escapes.
+David tries to leave town, but Daredevil ...
 Written by

 Was this review helpful to you?